ten-protocol/ten-litepaper/litepaper.md

 To solve this problem, TEEs provide the ability to:

-- Keep cryptographic key material secret
+- Keep cryptographic key material secret.

-- Prevent other people from spying or seeing transactions happen, including the owner or operator of the TEE
+- Prevent other people from spying or seeing transactions happen, including the owner or operator of the TEE.

-- Search encrypted, sensitive data
+- Search encrypted, sensitive data.

-- Sign with cryptographic keys
+- Sign with cryptographic keys.

-- Execute code with complete privacy
+- Execute code with complete privacy.

-- Attest to the code to provide guarantees that what you think is running really is running
+- Attest to the code to provide guarantees that what you think is running really is running.

 Solving all of the above is an unsolved problem without the use of TEEs.
 Zero-knowledge proofs cannot solve this set of problems, and homomorphic encryption is still in its infancy.
 TEEs provide a pragmatic, elegant solution.